 Chicago is the US’s third-most populous city, famous for skyscrapers, deep-dish pizza and fabulous architecture.
-An international hub of culture, education and many industries, the city offers a wide array of employment, housing and recreational opportunities.
+An international hub of culture, education and many industries, including movie making, the city offers a wide array of employment, housing and recreational opportunities.
 Dynamic and exciting, with a rich history and culture and a dash of Midwestern politeness and warmth, Chicago makes for an interesting and popular moving destination.
 If you’re considering that option yourself, here are some of the main things you need to know before moving here:

 How big is Chicago?